 If you are a member of SEIU Healthcare 1199NW and want to report an incident at your facility related to COVID-19, have concerns about your safety in the workplace or questions about the impact of COVID-19 on your work, please call our COVID-19 member hotline at (866) 977-0247.
-The hotline is staffed from 9am to 5pm Monday through Friday.
+Calls will be returned from 9am to 5pm Monday through Friday.

 As our healthcare employers are expanding services and are reporting to the state that they have sufficient PPE, employers must implement best practices to keep us and our patients safe.
 Fill out our intake form to share with us information about PPE and testing access in your workplace.

 Our Plan to Win

 We know there is strength in our unity, in our union and in our resolve in the fight against the virus.

 It’s normal to feel scared — scared for ourselves, for our families and for our community.
 But we know that the best way to overcome that fear is to remain strong, because we are stronger together and we have a plan.
 We will lead the efforts to combat COVID-19 together as a union of healthcare and behavioral healthcare workers on the front lines of treatment.

 Your Executive Board

 Announcements & Updates

 We have worked with employers to ensure safety protections and policies for frontline healthcare workers.
 Because of our unity, many healthcare employers have made commitments: